theunixman/lmn/README.md

 ### To install

 1. Create and activate a virtual environment.
 Use Python3 as the interpreter.
 Suggest locating the venv/ directory outside of the code directory.

 2. pip install -r requirements.txt

-3. cd LMNOP/LMNOPSite

-4. python manage.py makemigrations lmn
+3. python manage.py makemigrations lmn

-5. python manage.py migrate
+4. python manage.py migrate

-6. python manage.py runserver
+5. python manage.py runserver

 Site at